 Careful timing and use of effects can add a lot of energy to your DJ set.

-It can be a tricky effect to utilise correctly as too much aggressive use of the flanger can overwhelm the track.
+It can be a tricky effect to utilize correctly as too much aggressive use of the flanger can overwhelm the track.
+If you are running DJ speakers it’s best to monitor sound levels to avoid harsh tones.
+If you want more info on solid DJ speakers you can check out our best 10-inch powered speakers guide for more info.
 Once again have a play with the effect before incorporating it into your sets so that you can become familiar with how it impacts the music.
 Also, aim to avoid an aggressive flanger effect over the top of kick drums and bass.
 Much like the phaser, it will not sound good.

 Another thing to remember with the flanger is it’s best used in time with the structure of the track.
 For example, you can activate the flanger in the final 16 beats before a drop to create more drama.
 It can swoop up and then back down right in time for the drop.
 Timing it accordingly will produce the best results.